-People can ignore convention or not be aware of it, the structural constraints on the code are on the other hand far more discoverable and automatically enforceable.
+People can ignore conventions or not be aware of them.
+On the other hand, structural constraints in the code are far more discoverable and automatically enforceable.

 Structure sometimes can be too rigid though